mmwebaze/farm-manager/README.md

 #openFarm

-Open source desktop app form managing animals on a farm
+Open source desktop app for managing animals on a farm

-## Development
+## Development & trying out
+*  git clone this repository and cd into it
+* create sqlite database (sqlite3 farm.db)
+* npm install
+* npm run rebuild

-npm start
+* npm start